ksu-cs-textbooks/cis526/content/07-persistent-storage/05-sql-injection.md

 SELECT * FROM people WHERE last='bob'; UPDATE users SET admin=true WHERE username='saavyhacker';
 ```

-When we run this query, our savvy hacker just made themselves an admin on our site (assuming our database has a users table with an admin column we use to determine thier role)!
+When we run this query, our savvy hacker just made themselves an admin on our site (assuming our database has a users table with an admin column we use to determine their role)!

 This is just the tip of the iceberg for SQL injection attacks - there are many, many variations on the theme.